SaifullahMnsur/random-cf-problem-chrome-extension/README.md

 - **Icons missing**: Ensure you’ve cloned or downloaded the full repository, as icons are included

 ## Contributing
-Fork the repository, enhance it, and submit a pull request—contributions are welcome!
+We’d love your help to make this extension even better!
+Whether it’s adding new features, improving the UI, or fixing bugs, your contributions can have a real impact.
+Fork the repository, make your enhancements, and submit a pull request—every idea counts, and we’re excited to see what you bring to the table!

 ## License
 This project is open-source and unlicensed—feel free to use or modify it as you see fit!